liip/packaging/README.rst

 still must appear in the configuration array!

 packagename
     The name of your package.
+You should use only lowercase letters and dashes for the package name.
+Avoid non-ASCII characters.

     Example: drupal-site-foo